marcoveron/odin-recipes/README.md

 # odin-recipes

-Is a basic website where I practiced basic HTML and CSS that i learned at "The Odin Project".
+Is a basic website where I practiced basic HTML and CSS that I learned at "The Odin Project. "